CapricanDRJ/HadesStarCommunityData/docs/corp/d6f4702c0a85549d019474868a68ecc1a6c546d73fa31f9336ee639a906ff0fe/index.md

 ```
 Totally new corporation.
 Your experience or level is unimportant.
 It
 's your commitment to grow and become stronger that is paramount.
 No
 deadline though.
-We all do what we do when we do it...}
+We all do what we do when we do it...
 ```
 ### Whitestar Bonus ✅